-INTS 333: China since 1949: The People's Republic
+INTS 333/HIST 335: China since 1949: The People's Republic

 This course is intended as an advanced survey of the People's Republic of China from its beginnings in 1949 to the present.
 The survey will cover internal developments in Chinese socialism and its global context as well as developments in Chinese society and culture since 1949.
-Same as: HIST 335.
 Units: 3

-Sophomore standing.
+Prerequisites: Sophomore standing.